Joshuashou/RL_Blackjack/README.md

 I set an exploration probability of 10% to explore new pathways rather than the optimal, and an update step size of 1/5000.
 Total number of simulations is 10 million.

-Here are the results, as well as the table for the actual theoretical results.
+Here are the results and strategies for Usable(hard) and Non USable Ace(soft)